arjansingh00/OpenGLinWPF/README.md

 #### This project is based upon this [CodeProject tutorial](https://www.codeproject.com/Articles/23736/Creating-OpenGL-Windows-in-WPF) and the code provided there.

-I have rebuilt the application mentioned above using the same source code (with a few modifications) using a C++ CLR Class Library, because the original project that is from 2009 did not work on my computer.
+I rebuilt the application mentioned above using the same source code (with a few modifications) using a C++ CLR Class Library, because the original project that is from 2009 did not work on my computer.
 I use the compiled DLL in the C# WPF project.

 The code currently retains formatting from the original project, which can be slightly confusing, inconsistent, and redundant in places.